RoboCoin/robocoin-connector/README.md

 # robocoin-connector

-This connector is an example of the code you'll need to write to connect the Romit API to a third party exchange's API.
-Romit will not run this code on its platform.
-We suggest operators use a platform such as Heroku to run this code.
+The connector gives operators the ability to programatically manage their account's float with a supporte liquidity engine via the Romit Connector API.

 ## How it works